-It's not only easy, but requires very little preparation time, the rest is patience!
-Let's do it!
+It’s not only easy but also requires very little preparation time.
+The rest is patience!
+Let’s do it!

 Preparing miso is not only easy, but it's also quick.
 The hardest part is waiting!